 "And on the 15th day of May, we had an observation of Mr. Booty in the following manner:-Captains Bristow, Brian, and Barnaby went on shore shooting colues (curlews), on Stromboli.
 When we had done, we called our men together; and about fourteen minutes after three in the afternoon, to our great surprise, we saw two men run by us with amazing swiftness.
 Captain Barnaby cried out, 'Lord bless me! the foremost man looks like my nextdoor neighbour, old Booty.'
 But he said he did not know the other that was behind.
 Booty was dressed in grey clothes, and the one behind in black.
-We saw them run into the burning mountain in the midst of the flames: on which we heard a terrible poise, too horrible to be described.
-Captain Barnaby then desired us to look at our watches, pen the time down in our pocket-
+We saw them run into the burning mountain in the midst of the flames: on which we heard a terrible noise, too horrible to be described.
+Captain Barnaby then desired us to look at our watches, pen the time down in our pocket94 books, and enter it in our journals; which we accordingly did.